 The vacuum formed PETG forms are placed into rectangular Petri-like dishes, nutrient agar is poured over the forms which are then autoclaved, cooled and inoculated with Ganoderma lucidum and Pleurotus ostreatus spores.
 Over several days the spores knit hypha together forming a mycelial (leather-like) skin over the surface of the agar forms.

 Each Mycelium form is connected with electrodes that run into a purpose made circuit for collecting biodata.
-This biodata is then translated in realtime to MIDI out into digital synthesizers for the installation.
-For a live performance Control Voltage signals would be sent to analog synthesizers.
+This biodata is then translated in realtime to MIDI/cv (control voltage) out into synthesizers for the installation.

 Visitors are invited to interact with the sculptures by placing their hands on touchpads that run through the mycelial forms, allowing them to hear and feel their own bio-sonification filtered through the fungi, in turn, the fungi react (or not) to the Human visitors.